 Protection From Abuse Hearings And Violations

-A Protection From Abuse (PFA) is a court order that restricts an abuser’s access to their victims.
+Under the PFA, a court can issue an order that restricts an abuser’s access to their victims.
 It prohibits the abuser from being in the victim’s presence, or otherwise trying to stalk or contact them.
 An order of this type is commonly known as a “PFA.”
 The court can issue a PFA in reaction to evidence of physical or sexual abuse, as well as stalking.